- Crates are an important puppy housetraining tool that can make your life easier.

 - Puppy pads and paper training offer a temporary solution to housetraining.

 - Consistency, attention, understanding, and patience are all key in housetraining.

-Teaching your new puppy to potty at the right time and place is one of the most important first steps you can take for a long, happy life together.
+Learning how to potty train puppies at the right time and place is one of the most important first steps you can take for a long, happy life together.
 House soiling is among the top reasons why dogs lose their homes or end up in shelters.
 Few people are willing to put up with a dog who destroys rugs and flooring, or who leaves a stinky mess that you have to clean after a hard day at work.

-That’s why it’s so important to make sure that you do some research in advance, decide what will work best for your situation, and make a plan.
+That’s why it’s so important to make sure that you do some research in advance on how to house train a dog, decide what will work best for your situation, and make a plan.

 There are three tried-and-true methods for training your puppy, says Mary Burch, Ph.D., director of the AKC’s Canine Good Citizen and S.T.A.R.
 Puppy programs.
 These include:

 Also, frequent walks outside help.

 Dr. Burch says that there are pros and cons to each, but they all can be successful if you follow a few basic tips, including:

 - Keeping a consistent schedule; this pertains to trips outside, feeding and exercise